newatoms/beta/_private/pitches/stby.md

 ### Outcome

+* Create new audience
+* Improve perception
-Create new audience, improve perception, show how good the organization
+* Show how good the organization

 ## Pitch 2